shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 As I am learning Javascript so I decided to put a constraint on myself and try to scrape a website to solidify whatever I have learnt this past week and try to scrape LinkedIn.

 ## Goal
-The goal of this tutorial is to scrape LinkedIn for the top 10 profiles that LinkedIn shows when the user provides a search string and save the individual pages as a .txt file in your local file system.
+The goal of this tutorial is to scrape LinkedIn for the top 10 profiles that LinkedIn shows when the user provides a search string and save the individual profile pages as a .txt file in your local file system.Here, we will learn about</br>

+## What you will learn
+1. Perform actions inside the browser, which we usually do with our mouse, through code.
+2. Automate form submission.
+3. Learn to save files to our local file system.

 ## Prerequisites